top of page

 In 2018 I was invited to exhibit We Want To Keep Dreaming as a solo show in the gallery at Tremenheere sculpture gardens.
 Cornwall.
 The signature painting of the exhibition We Want to Keep Dreaming was then shown at Let’s Talk About The Anthropocene at the University of Brighton.
 UK

-In 2020 forest gold was shortlisted for the Wells Contemporary art prize UK and in 2021 The
+In 2020 forest gold was shortlisted for the Wells Contemporary art prize UK and in 2021 The Man Who Exchanged His Briefcase for a Fox was shortlisted for the discerning eye prize

 London.UK.

 I also have worked as a visiting lecturer in colleges and at the University college of Falmouth.
-I am one of the mentors in Newlyn school of Art and tutor my own independent critical practice group for artists and graduates in Flushing near Falmouth.
+I am one of the mentors in Newlyn school of Art

 In 2010 Nicolas Usherwood wrote Marie-Claire Hamon's quietly unassuming but intensely poetic work....based...very firmly, on feeling, a feeling which, in its always unmistakable sense of human presence and unseen activity, takes on a powerful, and in this particular context, a very brave sense of the contemporary moment also.